dapr/docs/howto/publish-topic/Readme.md

 # Use Pub/Sub to publish a message to a topic

-Pub/Sub is a very common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.
+Pub/Sub is a common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.
 Using Pub/Sub, you can enable scenarios where event consumers are decoupled from event producers.

 Dapr provides an extensible Pub/Sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.